jasonkongie/jasonkongie.github.io/_posts/2024-07-30-tower-babel-1.md

 Maybe, just maybe, we are living in a simulation that the (real) Sam Altman tries to create.
 Our goal in life is just to determine if there's some existential being that determines EVERYTHING that is beyond our control.
 Basically, if there's a God.

 Personally, I think this question bugs everyone.
-Everything aren't sure.
+Everyone aren't sure.
 Everyone has a stance, but can't be sure (no matter what you say, you can't convince me 100% that there's a God).
 Maybe, there's what we want to accomplish with A.I:

 **An A.I. that is all-knowing, but can be tamed.**